 Check cashing stores can feel very odd when you’re not used to them.
 Quite simply, they are often designed to look and feel more like a corner store.
 The furnishings are sparse, and the information is on signs — big, bold and clearly presented.
 Banks, on the other hand, have a design legacy of carpeting, heavy desks, suits, and pamphlets that are hard to parse.
 If you were to start over and design a financial products retail location today, which model would you follow?

-Douglas McGray is also the editor-in-chief of Pop-Up Magazine– the world’s first live magazine, created for a stage, a screen, and a live audience.
-Having been lucky enough to both present and experience Pop-Up as an audience member several times, I can honestly say, it’s the best thing to happen to San Francisco since homosexuals.
+Douglas McGray is also the editor-in-chief of Pop-Up Magazine, the world’s first live magazine, created for a stage, a screen, and a live audience.
+Having been lucky enough to both present at and experience Pop-Up as an audience member several times, I can honestly say, it’s the best thing to happen to San Francisco since homosexuals.